Language Learning Burnout: How to Recognize and Recover from Language Burnout

 Take a real break

 Stop studying for at least a week, maybe two.
-I know this feels counterproductive, but your brain needs recovery time.
+I know this feels counterproductive, but your brain needs recovery time when you try to learn a language.
 A proper break means no flashcards, no grammar books, no forcing yourself to watch content in your target language.
 Give yourself complete permission to step away.

 Some people worry they'll lose progress during a break.
 You might lose a bit of vocabulary recall, but you'll recover it quickly once you restart.
 The alternative is burning out so hard you quit for months or years.